jolexa/blog.jolexa.net/content/post/bypassing-geolocation.md

     - /2014/09/bypassing-geolocation/
 ---

 By now we all know that it is pretty easy to bypass geolocation blockage with a web proxy or vpn service.
-After all, there is over 2 million google results on &#8220;bbc vpn&#8221; ... and I wanted to do just that to view a BBC show on privacy and the dark web.
+After all, there is over 2 million google results on "bbc vpn" ... and I wanted to do just that to view a BBC show on privacy and the dark web.

 I wanted to set this up as cheaply as possible but not use a service that I had to pay for a month since I only needed one hour.
 This requirement directed me towards a do-it-yourself solution with an hourly server in the UK.
 I also wanted reproducibility so that I could spin up a similar service again in the future.